rrusk/OscarPropertyUsage/Background.md

 whether it contains Oscar properties.
 There are many usages of the Properties API that do not relate to Oscar properties.
 To determine whether "p", or whatever the variable is named, is an Oscar property, we need to examine its declaration.
-The is done by declaring a new ASTVisitor() to visit VariableDeclarationFrament nodes of the current compilation unit.
+This is done by declaring a new ASTVisitor() to visit VariableDeclarationFrament nodes of the current compilation unit.
 If a declaration of the form "p=OscarProperties.getInstance()" or